 For this post, detailing why the time to invest is now, I have handed over the reigns to Brian from Tent to Penthouse.
 For The Twenty Percent’s first guest post, he will be explaining some of the basics of investing and why it’s best to get started as soon as possible.
 As many of you […]

 One thing that’s amazed me since starting this blog was the breadth of knowledge of the money blogging community, so, rather than keep all these new insights to myself, I thought I’d share some money bloggers’ insights with you all.
 A key feature of many posts is about financial education and what people wish they […]

 For the past three or four months, everyone’s focus has been rightly on getting by day-to-day and managing the health crisis.
 As we begin to move past the peak of the pandemic, attention is now shifting to the economy, which means tax increases are back on the table.
 Right now, we don’t know much but […]

 A lot of personal finance bloggers, particularly those pursuing financial independence, are strongly against credit cards or having any form of debt at all.
 While there are good arguments for this, personally I don’t think it’s quite as simple as that.
 The question of should you get a credit card is personal but this post […]

 There’s no denying that the world is currently in the middle of a climate crisis.
-In fact, one leading energy expert recently said we only have six months to change the course of the climate crisis and prevent a post-lockdown rebound in greenhouse gas emissions that would overwhelm efforts to stave off climate catastrophe.
-Fatih […]
+In fact, one leading energy expert recently said we only have six months to change the course of the climate crisis.
+That’s why we should all consider making our finances more sustainable.
+Fatih Birol, executive director of the International Energy […]